 Passive House has arrived — and is growing exponentially.

 “We’ve got to understand what the mass market is going to look like in five to seven years, and I have a lot of confidence that it’s going to look like Passive House buildings coast-to-coast.”

 – Kimberly Llewellyn, Technical lead of Mitsibishi Electric’s Performance Construction Team

 “High-performance buildings in general and Passive House in particular used to be considered fringe.
 They are not anymore.
 These days, with the climate and health challenges we face, they should be considered standard.”

-As an industry professional you will be impacted by the shift toward evidence-based high-performance design and construction.
-The question is whether you will choose to be on offence, take a leadership role in the transition, and positively differentiate yourself and your business in the marketplace — or choose to hold back and risk being on defence as you work catch up and maintain your share of the market.
+As an industry professional, you will be impacted by the shift toward evidence-based high-performance design and construction.
+The question is whether you will choose to be on offense, taking a leadership role in the transition, and positively differentiating yourself and your business in the marketplace — or hold back and risk playing catch up to maintain your share of the market.

 The logic for embracing Passive House design and construction

 We must reduce the operational energy requirements of the built environment, balancing initial costs with ongoing savings, and shifting the energy source to renewables.
 Incorporate passive measures first, right-sized active solutions second, and renewables third.

 - A passive measure or solution delivers its intended performance from the first application through the end of its useful life — a thermos keeps coffee hot by design rather than continuous application of heat

 - Architects have long taken advantage of what nature provides in order determine siting, shading, use of thermal mass etc. — and more recently, are employing lessons learned from building science to incorporate passive measures such as airtight envelopes, strategic insulation, elimination of thermal bridges, etc.